SCVA Festival Host Guide (revised February 2018)

-EXAMPLE: Now entering the stage is the Ocean View High School Wave Chorale from Los Angeles, CA. This novice ensemble has 42 singers consisting of 14 freshmen, 12 sophomores, 10 juniors and 6 seniors.
+EXAMPLE: Now entering the stage is the Ocean View High School Wave Chorale from Los Angeles, CA. This novice ensemble has 42 singers.
 Ocean View High School has a population of 2200 students, and has 4 choral ensembles.
 The Wave Chorale is directed by Ms. Jane Smith who has been in her present position for 6 years; she has 14 years of choral teaching experience.
 They are accompanied by Mr. John Doe.
 Let us welcome the Ocean View High School Wave Chorale.

 Day of the Festival

 - Have risers, shell, tuned piano, podium, microphone available onstage